Phaltan State: Geography

 The state measured 397 square miles (1,028 km2) in area.
 According to the 1901 census, the population showed a decrease of 31% in the decade at 45,739.
 The population of the town itself was 9,512 in that year.

 History

-The Hindu ruling family was descended from Naik Nimbaji Nimbalkar (1284–1291), a Maratha who received a grant from a Delhi Sultanate emperor in the 14th century.
+The Hindu ruling family was descended from Naik Nimbaji Parmar (1284–1291), whose descendants received a grant from a Delhi Sultanate emperor in the 14th century.
 The ruler had the title of Raja, or Naik Nimbalkar.
 The first wife, Sai Bai, of 17th century Maratha Emperor Shivaji, was from Phaltan.
 Major HH Raja Bahadur Shrimant Malojirao Mudhojirao Nanasaheb Naik Nimbalkar IV was the last Ruler of Phaltan.

+Akalkot, Aundh, Bhor, Daphlapur, Jath, and Phaltan, which were Jagirs of Satara State, became tributaries to the British when Satara state was abolished in 1849.

 In 1901, the state enjoyed revenue estimated at £13,000- and paid a tribute to the British Raj of £640.
 On June 19, 1947, Udaysinha Naik Nimbalkar Rajkumar, Prince of Phaltan, and his mother the Maharani of Phaltan were passengers on Pan Am Flight 121, crewed by Gene Roddenberry, which crashed in Syria.
 Phaltan acceded to the Dominion of India on 8 March 1948 and is currently a part of Maharashtra state.